flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     *Under Investigation*

-    We will release an experimental version soon that contains some fixes to help mitigate this.
+    We have released a new experimental version that contains some fixes to help mitigate this.
 Please join our Discord and follow our `#server-announcements` channel.

     You can also check [this page](exp.md) for details on experimental.